Norma Shearer

 Edith Norma Shearer (August 11, 1902 – June 12, 1983) was a Canadian-American actress who was active on film from 1919 through 1942.
 Shearer often played spunky, sexually liberated women.
-She appeared in adaptations of Noël Coward, Eugene O'Neill, and William Shakespeare, and was the first five-time Academy Award acting nominee, winning Best Actress for The Divorcee (1930).
+She appeared in adaptations of Noël Coward, Eugene O'Neill, and William Shakespeare, and was the first five-time Academy Award acting nominee, was nominated six times in all, and won one for Best Actress for The Divorcee (1930).

 Reviewing Shearer's work, Mick LaSalle called her a feminist pioneer, or "the exemplar of sophisticated modern womanhood and ... the first American film actress to make it chic and acceptable to be single and not a virgin on screen".

 Early life

 Shearer was of Scottish, English and Irish descent.
 Her childhood was spent in Montreal, where she was educated at Montreal High School for Girls and Westmount High School.
 Her life was one of privilege, due to the success of her father's construction business.
 However, the marriage between her parents was unhappy.
 Andrew Shearer was prone to manic depression and "moved like a shadow or a ghost around the house."
 Her mother was Edith Mary (née Fisher) Shearer.
 Young Norma was interested in music, but after seeing a vaudeville show for her ninth birthday, she announced her intention to become an actress.
 Edith offered support, but as Shearer entered adolescence, she became secretly fearful that her daughter's physical flaws would jeopardize her chances.
 Norma Shearer "had no illusions about the image I saw in the mirror".
 She acknowledged her "dumpy figure, with shoulders too broad, legs too sturdy, hands too blunt", and was acutely aware of her small eyes that appeared crossed due to a cast in her left eye.
 By her own admission, she was "ferociously ambitious" even when she was young.

 The childhood and adolescence that Shearer once described as "a pleasant dream" ended in 1918 when her father's company collapsed, and her older sister Athole suffered her first serious mental breakdown.
 Forced to move into a small, dreary house in a "modest" Montreal suburb, Shearer found her determined attitude strengthened by the sudden plunge into poverty: "At an early age, I formed a philosophy about failure.
 Perhaps an endeavor, like my father's business, could fail, but that didn't mean Father had failed."

 Edith Shearer thought otherwise.
 Within weeks, she had left her husband and moved into a cheap boarding house with her two daughters.
 A few months later, encouraged by her brother, who believed his niece should try her luck in "the picture business", then operating largely on the East Coast of the United States, Edith sold her daughter's piano and the family dog.
 In her pocket was a letter of introduction for Norma, acquired from a local theatre owner, to Florenz Ziegfeld, who was preparing a new season of his famous Ziegfeld Follies.